US homeowners spent an average of $64,783 on luxury bathroom remodels and an average of $20,420 on mid-range bathroom renovations last year.

 Learn much more about tile with Kathleen’s post on 10 Tips for Choosing Bathroom Tile That’s Perfect for You.
 And to give your bathroom a spa-like vibe, try a white ceramic subway tile, with a white accent tile.
 Keeping everything in white or neutrals from floor to ceiling creates a feeling of serenity.
 (For more hacks to make your new bathroom feel like a luxury spa, read 12 Elements of a Spa Bathroom on Bathtubber.com.)

-Download the Genius Hacks Cheat Sheet by completing the form below.
+And be sure to download the Genius Hacks Cheat Sheet by completing the form below.
 You’ll get all of our best money-saving tips in one-handy pdf that you can post by your desk to keep them top of mind as you plan.

 5. Bathroom Vanity